LegoTypes/ha-synthetic-sensors/README.md

 - **Numeric Literals**: `42`, `3.14`, `-5.0` - Direct numeric values for constants
 - **Collection Patterns**: `"device_class:temperature"` - Dynamic entity aggregation

-**Important**: All variables must be defined at the sensor level in the `variables` section.
-Attribute-level variable definitions are not supported.
+**Variable Scope**: Variables can be defined at both the sensor level and attribute level:

+- **Sensor-level variables**: Defined in the main sensor's `variables` section and available to all formulas
+- **Attribute-level variables**: Defined in an attribute's `variables` section and available only to that attribute
+- **Variable inheritance**: Attributes inherit all sensor-level variables and can add their own
+- **Variable precedence**: Attribute-level variables with the same name override sensor-level variables for that attribute

-Once defined, a variable can be used in any formula whether in the main sensor state formula or attribute formula.
+Once defined, variables can be used in any formula whether in the main sensor state formula or attribute formulas.

-Attribute formulas automatically inherit all variables from their parent sensor:
+Attribute formulas inherit all variables from their parent sensor and can define additional ones:

 ```yaml
 sensors: